 Integrating ESG with Shariah screened assets represents a key opportunity and could support transparency, disclosure and corporate governance in Muslim-majority emerging markets

 The RFI will organize roundtables, symposia & working groups with global policymakers, market participants and RFI Trustees to shape an analytical perspective.
 These will run throughout the year.
-In addition to these there will be large-scale events followed by more focused sessions with institutional investors.
+In addition to these there will be large-scale events followed by more focused sessions with financial institutions, asset owners and other responsible finance stakeholders.

-These events will position RFI to be a powerful voice representing the perspectives and solutions of its members within the socially responsible financial services industry to senior government bodies, policy makers, and institutional investors.
+These events will position RFI to be a powerful voice representing the perspectives and solutions of its members within the responsible financial services industry to senior government bodies, policy makers, and asset owners.
 The RFI acts as an advocate for regulatory and financial policies that will remove barriers that inhibit the development of responsible finance.

 The RFI will also attend key policy events to become a benchmark in thought leadership and advocacy to represent the collective views and policies of the responsible finance & investment industry.